 A Ramsar designation will endorse the rivers ecological significance and its global importance.
 It will strengthen local economies through increased tourism, recreation and increased funding opportunities.
 It will heighten international awareness of the river’s global contribution to biodiversity and its role in building stronger, healthier and more resilient communities.

-The Ramsar designation for the Niagara River is being led by the Ramsar Steering Committee consisting of agency representatives from Canada and the U.S., including representation from the Western New York Land Conservancy, The Niagara Parks Commission, the Niagara Peninsula Conservation Authority, the Regional Institute (SUNY Buffalo), the Environmental Sustainability Research Centre (Brock University), Niagara College, and the Buffalo Niagara Riverkeeper, and the Niagara River Remedial Action Plan.
+The Ramsar designation for the Niagara River is being led by the Ramsar Steering Committee consisting of agency representatives from Canada and the U.S., including representation from the Western New York Land Conservancy, the Niagara Parks Commission, the Regional Institute (SUNY Buffalo), the Environmental Sustainability Research Centre (Brock University), Niagara College, and the Buffalo Niagara Riverkeeper, and a representative from the Niagara River Remedial Action Plan.
 The work is being supported by the University of Buffalo Environmental Law and Policy Clinic.

 To qualify for Ramsar designation the site must meet at least one of the following nine criteria: